Dr. Feelgood (band): Later years

 A film by Julien Temple about the early days of the band, Oil City Confidential, premiered at the London Film Festival on 22 October 2009, and received a standing ovation.
 Guest of honour was Lee Brilleaux's mother Joan Collinson, along with his widow Shirley and children Kelly and Nick.
 All the surviving members of the original band were present along with manager Chris Fenwick, former tour manager and Stiff Records boss Jake Riviera and other friends and colleagues of the band.
 The film has its own Facebook page.

 Reviewing the film for The Independent, Nick Hasted concluded: "Feelgood are remembered in rock history, if at all, as John the Baptists to punk's messiahs".
 On general release from 1 February 2010, the film was critically well received, with Peter Bradshaw of The Guardian describing it as "...a vivid study of period, music and place".
 The film was first broadcast on BBC Four in April 2010.

 A major exhibition of memorabilia celebrating the band's career ran at The Canvey Club between May and July 2013, having been extended several times.

 On 16 June 2021, it was announced that Walwyn was "unavailable to play live shows for the foreseeable future", due to family holiday commitments and the fact that his son has a possible compromised immune system.
 Later concerts were played by former guitarist Gordon Russell, whom Walwyn had replaced 32 years before.
+With Russell back in the band, they recorded Damm Right! in 2022, the first album with original songs since The Feelgood Factor in 1993, their last with Brilleaux.

+In April 2024 the band's van was stolen, leaving them without any instruments and equipment, a week before a forthcoming tour of Germany.
+The theft took place outside the home of bassist Phil Mitchell in Hockley, Essex, between the night of 15 April and the morning of 16 April.

+In 2025 John B. Sparks, the original founding member and bass player on all of the hit records, is gigging again with his own band 'Sparko's Going Back Home'.
+They are playing songs from Dr. Feelgood's first four albums plus many other tracks from later albums.